-Melissa from A Little Time, and a Keyboard is guest posting today and sharing her favorite family finds in Reykjavik, Iceland.
+Melissa from A Little Time, and a Keyboard is sharing her favorite family finds in Reykjavik, Iceland.
 I am insanely jealous because I have wanted to visit Iceland for a long time, and after reading this post, I want to book a flight tomorrow!
 Warning: after your read this, you’re going to want to book a ticket too!

 Before our first trip to Reykjavik, Iceland, I was nervous that we would be in over our heads with a young child in tow.
 However, we were entirely entranced from the moment we arrived–so much so that we returned the following year.
 Iceland is such a magical island full of unique landscapes and geological activity.
 How can you not be captivated?